List of awards and nominations received by Shila Amzah: Bella Awards

 Malaysia’s 1st women awards show – Bella Awards 2013 – to celebrate, recognize, and honor successful women for their great achievement and inspirational contribution to the society.

 The idea of the awards show derived from ntv7's award-winning women talk show – Bella – a show which inspires women every day with its powerful and informative topics.

 Supported and endorsed by the Ministry of Women, Family and Community Development, the inaugural Bella Awards was debuted on 2 March 2013, in-conjunction with International Women's Day.
 The awards show will air LIVE at prime time 9 pm – 10.30 pm, while the Red Carpet will be shown at 8.30 pm, only on ntv7.

 The BrandLaureate Awards

 The BrandLaureate Awards is The Grammy Awards for Branding.
 This awards was founded by The Asia Pacific Brands Foundation (APBF), which is a non-profit organization dedicated to the promotion and improvement of branding standards in Malaysia and the Asia Pacific.

-The BrandLaureate is the sobriquet for the APBF Brand Excellence Awards.
-As the definition of "laureate" is one that is worthy of the greatest honor or distinction, being conferred The BrandLaureate Awards is a defining moment as it is a testimony of the brand's success and an endorsement of being with the best and an acknowledgement of the brand's value, strength and character.

 The BrandLaureate Awards is the ONLY Brand Award endorsed by His Royal Highness Duli Yang Maha Mulia Yang di-Pertuan Agong, Tuanku Mizan Zainal Abidin.